 - Ability to work both independently and as part of a team.

-- Ability to effectively communicate with and lead colleagues, consistently exemplifying commitment to High Reliability Organizing principles, and correcting performance deficiencies of those whom he/she supervises in a timely and effective manner.
+- Ability to effectively communicate with and lead colleagues, consistently exemplifying commitment to High Reliability Organizing principles.

 - Ability and willingness to perform difficult physical work for extended and irregular periods, under adverse conditions and in various extremes of weather.
 Excellent physical conditioning and the ability to complete a standardized 3-mile fitness test carrying a 45-pound pack while walking on flat terrain in less than 45 minutes.

-- Ability to safely, effectively, and efficiently use and maintain common wildland fire hand tools, brush-cutters, leaf blowers, chainsaws, pumps/hose-lays, wildland fire type three, six, and seven engines, ATVs/UTVs, and other standard wildland fire equipment.
+- Ability to safely, effectively, and efficiently use and maintain common wildland fire hand tools, chain saws, leaf blowers, brush-cutters, pumps, hose-lays, wildland fire type three, six, and seven engines, ATVs, UTVs, and other standard wildland fire equipment.

-- Demonstrated basic proficiency with email, word processing, spreadsheet software, and Global Positioning System technology.
+- Demonstrated basic proficiency with email, word processing, and spreadsheet software, Global Positioning System technology, and PDF map applications.

-- Valid state or international driver’s license and the ability to operate four-wheel drive vehicles while towing a trailer.
+- Valid state or international driver’s license and the ability to drive four-wheel drive and manual transmission vehicles while towing a trailer.

-- Experience and willingness to live in rustic conditions or camp for extended periods.
+- Experience with and willingness to live in rustic conditions or camp for extended periods.

 - Ability and willingness to travel frequently and on short notice for extended periods.